-Of course, there are smaller wrists, tiny wrist, larger wrists and thick wrists.
+Of course, there are smaller wrists, tiny wrists, larger wrists, and thick wrists.

-Since these bracelets are all hand-strung, we make them to fit exactly as you want.
+Since these bracelets are all hand-strung, we make them fit exactly as you want.

-Best bet is to accurately measure your wrist it to take a string, or even dental floss, and measure your wrist and lay the string out on a ruler.
+Best bet is to accurately measure your wrist it to take a string or even a piece of dental floss, and measure your wrist and lay the string out on a ruler.

 If you have a 6" wrist then you are a standard, 7" bracelet size.

-However, you won't want the bracelet dangling and flopping all over the place like a "normal" bracelet does.
+However, you won't want the bracelet dangling and flopping all over the place as a "normal" bracelet does.